junipertcy/bipartiteSBM/README.md

 If you find `det_k_bisbm` useful for your research, please consider citing the following paper:

-**Estimating the Number of Communitites in a Bipartite Network**

-Tzu-Chi Yen and Daniel B. Larremore, *in preparation*.
+Tzu-Chi Yen and Daniel B. Larremore, "Blockmodeling on a Bipartite Network with Bipartite Prior," *in preparation*.